 - 2 tsp chili powder

 - 1 tsp cumin

 - Topping options- sour cream, cheddar cheese, chives, chopped red onion

-- In a large skillet, cook ground beef and sausage until browned.
-Drain and set aside.
+- In a large pot, cook ground beef and sausage until browned.

-- In a large Dutch oven or soup pot, heat oil over medium heat.
-Add onion, garlic and peppers.
-Saute until tender, about 3-5 minutes.
+- To the same pot, add onion, garlic and peppers.
+Sauté until tender, about 3-5 minutes.

-- To large pot, add the drained and rinsed beans, Rotel, diced tomatoes, 1 can of tomato paste, bay leaves, chili powder and cumin.
+- To the pot, add the drained and rinsed beans, Rotel, diced tomatoes, tomato sauce, 1 can of tomato paste, bay leaves, chili powder and cumin.
 Mix thoroughly.

-- Add drained meat and mix again.
-Bring to a boil, then reduce to a simmer and cover.
+- Bring to a boil, then reduce to a simmer and cover.

 - Let simmer for a minimum of 1-1/2 hours.
 For added thickness, add additional can of tomato paste.

 - Serve warm with toppings.